Weather Station Buying Guide

 Weather Station Brands

 While there are several players in this field, only a couple stand out as truly exceptional.
 Davis Instruments has an outstanding reputation for quality and accuracy.
 Their specialty is the higher end, professional quality weather stations.
 Ambient Weather not only makes superb products, but their customer service is second to none.
-A representative actually reads the Amazon weather station reviews and comments on them with helpful information or a phone number for follow up.
+A representative actually reads consumer weather station reviews on large online retailer websites and comments on them with helpful information or a phone number for follow up.
 Some brand names that are well known in other fields should be avoided when looking for a weather station.
 Sharp Electronics, Honeywell, and Taylor, although leaders in other fields, do not come close to the quality of the products offered by Davis and Ambient Weather.

 Final Checklist - 10 Things To Consider Before You Buy A Weather Station

 A weather station is a device that reads the weather in its surrounding area.
 It reads things like the temperature, humidity levels, barometric pressure, wind chill and wind speed and direction.
 Home weather stations range in price from under a hundred dollars to several thousand dollars.
 Many models can be hooked to a computer or phone, and offer a variety of special features and alerts.
 Some have a longer range than others do, while some are quite ironically more weather resistant than others.
 When deciding which weather station to purchase you have to take into account many factors such as where you live, what features you would like and the type of weather station that suits your needs best.
 Here are the most important things to consider when deciding which home weather station to purchase.

 Wired or Wireless